-- Grab hold of the tick by its head (not its body!), which will be the part of the tick closest to your skin.
+- Grab hold of the tick by its head (not the body!), which will be the part of the tick closest to your skin.

 - Pull the tick straight out in a firm, slow and steady manner.
 Avoid twisting.
 And don’t squeeze!!

 - Clean the wound with soap and water or rubbing alcohol.

 - Once the tick is removed, save it!
 This way if you develop a rash after being bitten, you can send it in to be analysed for disease.
 Keep it in a sealable container or plastic bag (Ziplock) with a moist cotton ball to keep it from drying out.
 Label the container or bag with the date and where the tick came from (the location you were walking).